tammy-uncc/ITCS6162KDDGroup4/README.md

 In addition, we noticed the Ethnicity and Education Level are also imbalanced as well as many of the binary class features.
 The "Education Level" does not appear to provide any value.
 Hence we decided to remove it from the dataset.

 We then performed visualizations.
 A heatmap shows that only five features have some semblance of a correlation with the Diagnosis; MMSE, FunctionalAssessment, ADL, MemoryComplaints, and BehavioralProblems.
 None of the features are correlated with one another.
 Density plots were used to help identify any relationships between the numeric features and the label.
 They identify the same numeric features as the heatmap as the most significant.
 On the categorical data, we used annotated bar plots to show the distribution of the categories concerning the diagnosis.
+The plots were annotated with the diagnosis percent for each category.
 The only two features to show an imbalance were MemoryComplaints and BehaviorProblems, confirming with the heatmap that they are the most significant categorical features.

 Finally, since we are concerned about lifestyle choices having an impact on the onset of Alzheimer's we produced swarm plots to show if any relationship exists between the numeric lifestyle choices with Gender and Ethnicity.
 Gender and Ethnicity were chosen as these are features a patient cannot control.
 It appears that there are no significant correlations however, a keen observer might see that Asians who drink a lot may be more likely to develop Alzheimer's, but that needs to be tempered with the fact that 40.78% of Asians are positive for Alzheimer's, which is the highest of all the Ethnic groups covered.
 It is also much more than the total dataset of 36%.